pymupdf/PyMuPDF-Optional-Material/docs/functions.rst

    .. method:: Document._getXrefStream(xref)

-      PDF documents only: Return decompressed content stream of the object referenced by ``xref``.
+      Return decompressed content stream of the object referenced by ``xref``.
 If the object has / is no stream, an exception is raised.

       :arg int xref: XREF number.